kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 If a `ValidatingAdmissionPolicy` does not need to be configured via parameters, simply leave `spec.paramKind` in  `ValidatingAdmissionPolicy` unset.

+## {{% heading "prerequisites" %}}

+- Ensure the `ValidatingAdmissionPolicy` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled.
+- Ensure that the `admissionregistration.k8s.io/v1alpha1` API is enabled.

 ## Getting Started with Validating Admission Policy

 Validating Admission Policy is part of the cluster control-plane.
 You should write and deploy them with great caution.
 The following describes how to quickly experiment with Validating Admission Policy.

-Prerequisites
-- Ensure the `ValidatingAdmissionPolicy` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled.
-- Ensure that the `admissionregistration.k8s.io/v1alpha1` API is enabled.

 ### Creating a ValidatingAdmissionPolicy